Riicarus/Compiler/README.md

 Declare statement contains variable and function declaration, and at the same time the init assignment is also acceptable.

+Declarations are either const or normal, while the direct function declaration must be const.

 ```text
 Decl:               [ "const" ] Type Id [ "=" Expr ] ";"
                 |   Type "func" Id "(" FieldDecls ")" CodeBlock